dpopkov/notes/angular4java/Angular 10 hands on dbd7fded6ff04f5aae6cf7d70334ca74/Module 3 - Building a real site (part2) ca1a0f5907cd4de5812c4524a00406b4.md

 ## 124 Setting and reading form control values (4m)

 Right now we’ve bound our HTML to the FormGroup object, but we don’t yet have any of the data from our room appearing in the form.
-You can probably guess that what we’ll need to do is to place the data from the room into thee controls when the form loads and then in onSubmit method, we’ll read the data out of the form and put it back into our room object.
+You can probably guess that what we’ll need to do is to place the data from the room into the controls when the form loads and then in onSubmit method, we’ll read the data out of the form and put it back into our room object.
 So how do we get the data into the form?
 You can probably guess we’ll do something in ngOnInit method.
 The FormGroupObject has a method called *patchValue()* which allows us to take each of the labels and provide a value for each label.
 And now when we load up the form we’ll see the values from our room appearing in that form.

 ### in room-edit.component.ts